socketsupply/nat-traversal-spec/SPEC.md

   - IF `MsgConenct.address` is equal to this `.publicAddress` property
     - Both peers are on the same local network, send a `MsgRelay` containing a `MsgLocal` back to `MsgConnect.id`
   - IF this `.nat` is `Easy` AND `MsgConnect.nat` is `easy` OR `MsgConnect.nat` is `Satitc`
-    - call .retryPing() and return
+    - call .retryPing() and then return
   - IF this `.nat` is `Easy` AND `MsgConnect.nat` is `Hard`
     - Use this `.createInterval()` to send messages until we receive a message from the peer with `MsgConnect.id`.
       - IF 1000 `MsgPing` messages have been sent
-        - return and clear the interval (50% of the time 250 messages should be enough)
+        - clear the interval and then return (50% of the time 250 messages should be enough)
     - IF the targeted peer has an updated `PongState`, we have connected
-      - return and clear the interval
+      - clear the interval and then return
   - IF this `.nat` is `Hard` AND `MsgConnect.nat` is `Easy`
     - send 256 `MsgPing` with `MsgConnect`
   - IF this `.nat` is `Hard` AND `MsgConnect.nat` is `Hard`